Skip to main content

 About May We Help

-Volunteers receive a challenging philanthropic outlet to exercise their creativity and highly practical problem-solving skills.
+Volunteers receive a challenging philanthropic outlet to exercise their creativity and leverage their highly practical problem-solving skills.
 Donors make it possible for a person or family needing an impossible solution to receive something virtually priceless, for free.

 Learn More